cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 :   Current status of the PVC: `initializing`, `ready`, or `detached`.

 `cnpg.io/reconcilePodSpec`
-:  Annotation is used on `Cluster` or `Pooler` for the purpose of avoid restarts.
+:  Annotation can be applied to a `Cluster` or `Pooler` to prevent restarts.

-   When set to `disabled` on a `Cluster`, the operator prevents instances from being restarted in case of drift in the PodSpec.
+   When set to `disabled` on a `Cluster`, the operator prevents instances from restarting due to changes in the PodSpec.
+This includes changes to:
-   PodSpec drift could be due, for example, to:

-     - Changes to topology or affinity
+     - Topology or affinity
-     - Change of scheduler
+     - Scheduler
-     - Change to volumes or containers
+     - Volumes or containers

-  When set to `disabled` on a `Pooler`, the operator will restrain to do any change to the deployment spec, except changing the value of `spec.instances`.
+  When set to `disabled` on a `Pooler`, the operator restricts any modifications to the deployment specification, except for changes to `spec.instances`.

 `cnpg.io/reconciliationLoop`
 :   When set to `disabled` on a `Cluster`, the operator prevents the